accelero-cloud/appkernel/docs/index.rst

 **We did the heavy lifting so you can focus on the things that matter :)**

 We believe you wish to focus entirely on delivering business value on day one and being the rockstar of your project.
-Therefore we took care of the boilerplate code: analysed the stack, made the hard choices in terms of Database/ORM/Security/Rate Limiting and so on, so you don't have to: **just lay back, fasten your seatbelts and enjoy the ride! ;)**
+Therefore we took care of the boilerplate: analysed the stack, made the hard choices in terms of Database/ORM/Security/Rate Limiting and so on, so you don't have to: **just lay back, fasten your seatbelts and enjoy the ride! ;)**